Skip to main content

 Chunk forwardingYesenable_client = falsePrimary RaptorCast

+Note that these configurations are properties of a relationship between a full node and a validator, rather than properties of the full node itself.
 A full node could coordinate with multiple validators to treat it specially, while also participating in normal secondary RaptorCast with other validators that it automatically peers with.

 RaptorCast configurations for validators

-Although turning secondary RaptorCast off will reduce bandwidth usage, note that the bandwidth cost of secondary RaptorCast is relatively low; for example, even at 10,000 transactions per second, the expected usage is will be about 6 MB per second (2 MB of block data with 3x redundancy).
+Validators can toggle off their participation in secondary RaptorCast by setting enable_publisher = false.
+Although turning secondary RaptorCast off will reduce bandwidth usage, note that the bandwidth cost of secondary RaptorCast is relatively low; for example, even at 10,000 transactions per second, the expected usage will be about 6 MB per second (3 MB of block data with 2x redundancy).
 Therefore, it is recommended to keep enable_publisher = true.

 For more technical details about the RaptorCast, see the RaptorCast documentation.